-To highlight these inequities across race and gender, we recognize AAPI Women’s Equal Pay Day (March 9, 2021), Black Women’s Equal Pay Day (August 3, 2021), Native Women’s Equal Pay Day (September 8, 2021), and Latina Women’s Equal Pay Day (October 21, 2021).
+To highlight these inequities across race and gender, we recognize AANHPI Women’s Equal Pay Day (May 3, 2022), Black Women’s Equal Pay Day (September 29, 2022), Native Women’s Equal Pay Day (December 1, 2022), and Latinx Women’s Equal Pay Day (December 8, 2022).
 Like our national Equal Pay Day, these respective dates are calculated to demonstrate how far into the year these women must work to earn what men on average earned that previous year.

 Though the data sheds necessary light surrounding unequal pay, the pay disparities experienced by ethnicity is too often left out of the conversation.
 When we fail to disaggregate the data, we cannot adequately see and address how some ethnic groups need more support.
 One example is the AAPI community.
 According to the chart below from the National Asian Pacific American Women’s Forum (NAPAWF), some AAPI ethnic subgroups earned as low as 52 cents per dollar compared to every dollar made by non-Hispanic white men.

 Unequal pay data revealing inequities across various systems of oppression is still not widely available nor always current.
 For example, one study from over ten years ago shows that transgender women’s average earnings fall by nearly one-third after they transition.
 Regularly collected data equips us to effectively remedy unequal pay.
 In order to truly grasp the lived realities of all womxn, we must advocate for an intersectional approach to pay inequality.